smritipradhan/react-redux-toolkit/README.md

 # Redux Toolkit

+Author: Smriti Pradhan
+Credits: Maximilian Schwarzmüller

+Topics we are going to focus on (Remember this is dummy project.)

+1. Redux Toolkit
+2. Configuring and Handling Multiple Slices
+3. Reading and Dispatching from New Slices
+4. Diving Deep (Check Redux-Toolkit Advance Repo (In Progress...)- Handling Asynchronous Task With Redux , The Redux Devtools)

 Redux Challenges and Introducing Redux Toolkit.

 1. Mistype the Action Identifiers in Complex Project (We could create constants for solution)